celo-org/Proof-of-Ship/5/personalized-feedback/proof_of_ship_feedback.md

 **General Feedback:**
 - wallet connect did not work.
 - could be used by the community.
-- only tow days of commits and not transactions.
+- only two days of commits and no transactions.

 ---